bridgecrewio/terragoat/README.md

 * **Where to get help:** the [Bridgecrew Community Slack](https://slack.bridgecrew.io/?utm_source=github&utm_medium=organic_oss&utm_campaign=terragoat)

-Before you proceed please take a not of these warning:
+Before you proceed please take a not of these warnings:
 > :warning: TerraGoat creates intentionally vulnerable AWS resources into your account. **DO NOT deploy TerraGoat in a production environment or alongside any sensitive AWS resources.**

 ## Requirements